pacs-course/pacs-examples/Examples/src/SharedLibrary/README.md

 # A very simple example of the use of shared libraries #

 The command `exec.sh` compiles and runs the example.

-This is just an example that creates two "relases" of a shared library an and sets up the technique used for versioning in Linux.
+This is just an example that creates two "releases" of a shared library and sets up the technique used for versioning in Linux.
 By changing some links you may use the old or new release of the library, without recompiling the main program.
 That's what happens when you install a new release of a library in your PC.

 We recall that the shared library is a collection of object files that are linked together in a single file.
 The library is loaded in memory when the program is run, and the objects are extracted from the library and linked to the program.
 We can distingush three type of names of a shared library:

 - the **link** name (e.g. `libmylib.so`), that is used when you compile the program;
-- the **soname** (e.g. `libmylib.so.1`), that is used when you run the program and conatins the information on the version of the library;
+- the **soname** (e.g. `libmylib.so.1`), that is used when you run the program and contains	 the information on the version of the library;
 - the **real** name (e.g. `libmylib.so.1.1.0`), that is the actual file that contains the library, and it normally contain also information on the release number.

 Usually, files with link and soname are just symbolik links to the real file.